Research Program 1: Medium vs Message

 Research Program 3: Text vs Image

-Participants in Program Three (P3) will focus on these on the ground issues in the close study of sources that straddle the border between text and image.
+Participants in Program Three (P3) will focus on these on the ground issues in the close study of sources that straddle the borders between text and image.
 These will include religious statues that conceal texts, images, and relics, in addition to sacred scripts that probably appeared to be singularly unique symbols and icons to premodern East Asian people, such as Daoist talismans and the varied forms of the Sanskrit syllabary widely used in esoteric objects.
 Buddhist cliff scriptures and inscriptions on images will also receive careful attention because they represent a point of contact and sponsorship that transcends social, economic, and ethnic boundaries as well as illusory borders that seem to separate religious traditions when scholars too closely abide by received, canonical literature in print.
 Scriptures and images carved into stone—in addition to spaces where images and texts are only mutually intelligible—compel scholars to reassess sacrosanct chronologies or timelines that monastic bibliographers (and editors) have tried very hard to refine to bolster ostensibly authoritative sectarian, political, or institutional claims.

 This research program is supported by the following five clusters: